La Trobe University

 ^ All tuition fees listed are shown in Australian dollars and are indicative only.
 Updated fees are available in September.
 Visit the La Trobe University website for current fee information.
 La Trobe University reserves the right to adjust annual tuition fees for continuing students – contact the University for further details.

-In your law studies, you'll learn skills in advocacy, negotiation and dispute resolution and how to apply these in both legal and non-legal settings.
+Our accredited Bachelor of Laws (Honours)/Bachelor of Politics, Philosophy and Economics gives you a practical, progressive and multi-disciplinary education with a unique social and ethical perspective on how the law operates.
+In your law studies, you'll learn skills in negotiation, dispute resolution and ethical decision-making, and how to apply these in both legal and non-legal settings.
 You can then put these skills to work with placement opportunities.

 You'll graduate ready to tackle real-world problems, including climate change, sustainable innovation and the distribution of wealth.
 Enhance your political expertise by learning how governments manage their economies and study the interaction between inflation, unemployment, economic growth and foreign debt.

-Barrister/solicitor, human rights lawyer, diplomat, politician, politics communications adviser, public servant.
+This course satisfies the academic requirements for admission to practise law in Victoria.
+Possible roles include: Barrister/solicitor, human rights lawyer, diplomat, politician, politics communications adviser, public servant.

 Accreditation, registration and/or membership details for this course can be found on the La Trobe website.